 He had married Sarah Lilian Burchnell in the Depwade district of Norfolk two days before he left for the front on November the 1st 1914.

-Lionel was born in Leicester in the second quarter of 1889.
+Lionel was born in Leicester in the second quarter of 1889 and baptised in Shearsby on the 2nd May.
 In 1911 he was living with his parents and his stated occupation was a nursery traveler.
 He had an older brother (by four years), Herbert Stewart who was an assistant in business.
 His mother Sarah Elliott, had been born in Shearsby and was the daughter of John Elliott (born in 1816) who lived in High Street.
+His father was Harry Herbert Burton, son of a Mr. J. Burton, of London.
+In 1896 he was attending school in Shearsby.

 Many newspapers reported his death, with the Illustrated Police News reminding its readers of his developing reputation as a rugby player: “Sergeant Lionel Burton was one of the Leicester [Rugby] Football Club’s regular forwards.
 He had played for them for three seasons, and during that period had enjoyed the esteem alike of his colleagues and of opponents”.
 He was the first of the Leicester Rugby Club’s players to lose their lives in the Great War.